gndec-yjs/SA-I/Contents/Syllabus.md

 **Additional Material Allowed in ESE:** Scientific Calculator

 **On completion of the course, the student will have the ability to:**

 <table>
 <tr><th>CO#</th><th>Course Outcomes</th></tr>
 <tr><td>1</td><td>Apply the concept of equilibrium in structural analysis.</td></tr>
-<tr><td>2</td><td>Compute displacements of structures under loads using various methods and principles</td></tr>
+<tr><td>2</td><td>Compute displacements of structures under loads using various methods and principles.</td></tr>
-<tr><td>3</td><td>Calculate internal forces within different structural forms, like trusses, beams, and frames</td></tr>
+<tr><td>3</td><td>Calculate internal forces within different structural forms, like trusses, beams, and frames.</td></tr>
-<tr><td>4</td><td>Plot bending moment and shear force diagram</td></tr>
+<tr><td>4</td><td>Plot bending moment and shear force diagram.</td></tr>
-<tr><td>5</td><td>Apply concept of influence lines to determine the maximum effect of moving loads</td></tr>
+<tr><td>5</td><td>Apply concept of influence lines to determine the maximum effect of moving loads.</td></tr>
-<tr><td>6</td><td>Interpret results to draw meaningful conclusions specific to engineering design</td></tr>
+<tr><td>6</td><td>Interpret results to draw meaningful conclusions specific to engineering design.</td></tr>
 </table>

 ## **Contents**

 ### **Part A**

 **Unit 1:**
-Load – types and their assessment; Type of supports, Concept and types of structure – cables, trusses, beams, arches, frames; statical determinacy of a problem, identification of determinate and indeterminate structures based on degree of redundancy *(DoR)* &nbsp;&nbsp;&nbsp;&nbsp;**3(L) hrs**
+Load – types and their assessment; Type of supports; Concept and types of structures – cables, trusses, beams, arches, frames; Statical determinacy of a problem – identification of determinate and indeterminate structures based on degree of redundancy *(DoR)* &nbsp;&nbsp;&nbsp;&nbsp;**3(L) hrs**

 **Unit 2:**
-Internal forces in determinate structures – axial force, shear force, bending moment, sign conventions; Shear force and bending moment diagrams for cantilever, simply supported and overhang beams subjected to point loads, uniformly distributed loads, uniformly varying loads, moments or their combination, the point of contra flexure and its significance; Displacements – deflection, rotation; computation using different methods – direct integration method; moment area method, conjugate beam method, energy-based methods &nbsp;&nbsp;&nbsp;&nbsp;**18(L) hrs**
+Beams and frames *(determinate cases only)* – Internal forces: axial force, shear force, bending moment; sign conventions.
+Shear force and bending moment diagrams for cantilever, simply supported and overhang beams/frames subjected to point loads, uniformly distributed loads, uniformly varying loads, moments or their combination; the point of contra flexure and its significance.
+Displacements – deflection, rotation; computation using different methods – direct integration method, moment area method, conjugate beam method, energy methods. &nbsp;&nbsp;&nbsp;&nbsp;**18(L) hrs**

----

 ### **Part B**

 **Unit 3:**
-Effect of load on indeterminate structures – displacements and forces, calculation for problems having *DoR* up to two – arches, beams, frames; Analysis by Method of consistent deformation, Three moment theorem &nbsp;&nbsp;&nbsp;&nbsp;**12(L) hrs**
+Cables – General cable theorem, shape of cable, elastic stretch of cable, maximum tension in cable and back-stays, pressure on supporting towers.
+Trusses *(determinate cases only)* – computation of forces using method of joints, method of sections and tension coefficient method; computation of displacements using energy method. &nbsp;&nbsp;&nbsp;&nbsp;**12(L) hrs**

 **Unit 4:**
-Concept of influence line diagram, rolling loads; Bending moment and shear force diagrams due to single and multiple concentrated rolling loads, uniformly distributed moving loads; Equivalent UDL and applications; Muller Breslau principle; Plotting influence lines for beams, bar force in trusses and portal frames; calculation of the maximum and absolute maximum shear force and bending moment; Concept of envelopes.  &nbsp;&nbsp;&nbsp;&nbsp;**12(L) hrs**
+Concept and applications of influence line diagram *(determinate cases only)*; rolling loads – bending moment and shear force diagrams due to single and multiple concentrated rolling loads, uniformly distributed moving loads.
+Equivalent UDL and applications; Muller Breslau principle; plotting influence lines for beams, bar force in trusses and portal frames; calculation of the maximum and absolute maximum shear force and bending moment; concept of envelopes. &nbsp;&nbsp;&nbsp;&nbsp;**12(L) hrs**

 ---

 ### **Part C**
 *(To be conducted in laboratory)*

-**Test on beams** – Measurement of rotations and deflections for simple beams and fixed end beams; Determination of the Flexural Rigidity; Verification of Clark-Maxwell's theorem; verification of the Moment-area theorems; Unsymmetrical bending of a cantilever beam; Curved beams
+**Test on beams** – Measurement of rotations and deflections for simple beams and fixed end beams; Determination of the flexural rigidity; Verification of Clark–Maxwell's theorem; verification of the moment-area theorems; Unsymmetrical bending of a cantilever beam; Curved beams.

-**Test on Arches** – Verification of Clark-Maxwell's theorem for two and three hinged arches; Calculation of support reactions; Plotting influence line diagrams
+**Test on arches** – Verification of Clark–Maxwell's theorem for two and three hinged arches; Calculation of support reactions; Plotting influence line diagrams.

-**Test on Columns** – Behavior of columns and struts with different end conditions.
+**Test on columns** – Behaviour of columns and struts with different end conditions.

-**Test on Trusses** – Verification of Clark-Maxwell's theorem; Deflection of a statically determinate truss; Computation of forces in redundant truss joint; Plotting influence line diagrams for joint reactions – Simple and continuous beams; Arches
+**Test on trusses** – Verification of Clark–Maxwell's theorem; Deflection of a statically determinate truss; Computation of forces in redundant truss joint; Plotting influence line diagrams for joint reactions – simple and continuous beams; arches.

 ---

 ### **Books**

 - Elementary Structural Analysis by Norris Wilber
-- Basic Structural Analysis by C S Reddy
+- Basic Structural Analysis by C. S. Reddy
-- Intermediate structural analysis by C K Wang
+- Intermediate Structural Analysis by C. K. Wang
-- Indeterminate structural analysis by J. Sterling Kinney Addison
+- Indeterminate Structural Analysis by J. Sterling Kinney
 - Structural Analysis by Devdas Menon
 - Analysis of Structures by Vazirani & Ratwani
-- Theory of structures by B.C.
-Punimia
+- Theory of Structures by B. C. Punmia
 - Laboratory Manual on Structural Mechanics by Harvinder Singh
 - Structural Analysis Lab by Lakshman Singh